This article is 3301 worded

 II.
 Thick lens equations

 Thick lenses are equivalent to two spherical refracting surfaces separated by a distance between the vertices.
-We can write a relation between image distance , object distance and the focal length , for a thick lens as follows, given that; object distance is measured from first principal plane and image distance is measured from second principal plane :
+We can write a relation between the image distance , the object distance and the focal length , for a thick lens as follows given that; object distance is measured from the first principal plane and the image distance is measured from the second principal plane :

-We would also have after a detailed considerations of the geometry the following relation valid for a thick lens.
-Alternatively we will derive the following result from our elegant and powerful matrix method, described here, that we learned in last lecture, lecture — V, here:
+We would also have after a detailed considerations of the geometry the following relation which is valid for a thick lens.
+Alternatively we will derive the following result from our elegant and powerful matrix method, that we learned in last lecture, lecture — V:

 III.
 Setting matrix equation for thick lens

 Its a cupcake to realize how to draw the paraxial ray diagram for a thick lens system, now that we understood in good detail how we can do it for a general traversal of the light ray in terms of translation and refraction, in lecture V, already linked twice. ( this will be the last time I promise )

 So lets just do that.
 It will be easier to talk as analytical a topic as geometrical optics, when we have a geometrical diagram for it.
 Lets therefore draw one.

 Let the ray incident on the lens, strike the first surface at P with coordinates and emerge at Q with coordinates where and are the optical direction cosines as we defined in lecture — V.